 Generally, dividends paid by the Funds from interest, dividends, or net short-term capital gains will be taxed as ordinary income.
 Distributions properly designated by the Fund as deriving from net capital gains are taxable as long-term capital gains regardless of how long you have held your shares.
-For taxable years beginning before January 1, 2013, distributions of investment income properly designated by the Fund as derived from "qualified dividend income" will be taxed (subject to certain minimum holding period requirements) at the rates applicable to long-term capital gains for non-corporate investors.
 Distributions in excess of the Fund's earnings and profits will be first treated as a return of a capital to the extent of your basis in your Fund shares and thereafter will be treated as gain from the sale of Fund shares.